Logiqx/gps-wizard/docs/README.md

 The section above provides links to pages for each individual file reader, including descriptions of all the fields that are loaded into ndarrays.

 The various data fields supported by all of the file readers are described on a separate [page](data.md).
-This can provide useful when comparing the different file formats.
+This can prove useful when comparing the different file formats.